theuerc/Website/gitpod/docs/configure/billing/pay-as-you-go.md

 ## Configure personal billing

+The personal billing page is located in your [account settings](https://gitpod.io/account).

+> 💡 If you do not see "Billing" in your settings, cancel your existing plan or team plan first.

 The Gitpod Free plan comes with 500 free credits, renewed monthly.
 These credits can be used for all workspace classes.
 Unused credits expire at the end of each month.

 Configuring a Personal billing plan in your user billing settings will increase your monthly credit allowance from 500 to 1000.
 Additional usage will be charged at the pay-as-you-go rate.